You are viewing a story from harrypotterfanfiction.com

 Chapter 1: Disorder and Disarray

-A calm breeze rippled the large puddles of water on the outskirts of the marsh, the cloaked man catching a brief glimpse of his reflection on the ground before it disappeared in to the ripples.
-He ran his hand over his forearm, lightly massaging it as he stared aimlessly out at the quickly darkening horizon.
-The sky was one of a dull grey which contrasted with the bright colour of the emerging moon’s light that began to cast a faint glow on the man’s face as he stood unmoving.
-The coolness of the breeze made the man shiver, anxiety growing in the pit of his stomach with every passing second.
+A calm breeze rippled the large puddles of water on the outskirts of the marsh, the cloaked man catching a brief glimpse of his reflection on the ground before it disappeared in to the wrinkles of water.
+He ran his hand over his forearm, lightly massaging it as he stared aimlessly at the quickly darkening horizon.
+The sky was one of a dull grey which contrasted with the bright colour of the emerging moon’s light.
+Its light was beginning to cast a faint glow on the man’s face as he stood still, too nervous to move.
+The coolness of the breeze made the man shiver, his slow, deep breaths helping in his need to quell his anxious disposition.

 He was growing nervous for two separate reasons.
-Glancing at his watch for what seemed like the thousandth time, the man was growing frustrated at just how late he was becoming.
-As if his long overdue departure was not enough, the fact that he was standing in a wide open marsh was extremely unsettling.
+Glancing at his watch for what seemed like the thousandth time, the man was growing increasingly more frustrated and anxious; he was becoming more and more late by the second.
+As if his long overdue departure was not enough, the fact that he was standing alone in a wide open marsh was extremely unsettling.
 Since there were no trees for as long as the eye could see in any direction, he felt a sense of nakedness; there was no source of cover for the man to use to his advantage in the event of an enemy arriving.
 He could not help but criticize his superiors’ choice of location; he was finding it very hard to be discreet in the middle of nowhere.

-As the minutes continued to tick by, the cloaked man began to believe that something must had gone wrong; the fact that he should have left the marsh nearly an hour ago was beginning to prey on his mind.
+As the minutes continued to tick by, the cloaked man began to believe that something must had gone wrong.
+The fact that he should have left the marsh nearly an hour ago was beginning to cause the man a great deal of nervous panic.
+Being late in this instance was not a positive thing by any means.
 The pace of the man’s breath gradually began to quicken as he seriously began to consider leaving the marsh on his own accord and abandoning this dangerous mission altogether.
-Still, the man did not break his stance as these thoughts flowed through his mind.
-Even though he was becoming increasingly anxious, he knew that even the slightest movement could draw attention to himself; attention was something that the the man desperately did not want.
+As if his body and mind were on two different wave lengths, the man could not bring himself to break his stance as these thoughts flowed through his mind.
+Even though he was becoming increasingly anxious, he knew that even the slightest movement could draw attention to himself.
+Such attention could be disastrous.

-Then, before the man could even register what had happened, he heard a small popping noise come from somewhere to his left followed by a small gust of wind that made his eyes water after it temporarily blinded him.
+Then, before the man could even register what had happened, he heard a small popping noise come from somewhere to his left followed by a small gust of wind.
+The momentary squall made his eyes water in an instant, temporarily blinding him for a second or two.
 His heart pounding in his chest, the man quickly scanned his surroundings once the wind had subsided but was unable to detect the source of the noise, the increasing darkness making it hard to see anything of great distance.
 The cloaked man stood stock still, resisting the urge to call out; instead he began to rapidly scan the area around him for any sort of movement.
-His eyes rapidly focused in every which direction, hoping to get a glimpse of who or what had apparated in to the marsh.
-Suddenly, the man’s heart rose to his throat at the sound of a voice coming from behind him.
+His eyes rapidly fluttered in every which direction, hoping to get a glimpse of who or what had apparated in to the marsh.
+Suddenly, the man’s heart rose to his throat at the sound of a rough voice coming from behind him.

-‘What’s your name?’ the male voice called out to him, his voice barely over a whisper.
+‘What’s your name?’ the male voice called out to him, his voice stern and unwavering yet barely over a whisper.
 The cloaked man jumped at the surprising closeness of it.
 After a moment of hesitation the cloaked man drew his wand, wheeling around on the spot to identify who the voice belonged to.

 ‘Who wants to know?’ the cloaked man returned.
 He could feel a bead of sweat run down his cheek to his temple.
 After a brief pause, he heard the footsteps draw closer to him, the faint sound of water splashing with each step taken.